 In order to receive your Federal Work Study monies, you must visit HonCC Career Services to inquire about on-campus or community service work-study opportunities.
 Once you are in a position, you will receive your work study monies in the form of a paycheck for the hours worked.
 View detailed instructions for your work study award (PDF).

 Loans will be credited to your student account no earlier than 10 days prior to the start of the semester.
 These monies are used to pay for any tuition and fees you owe.
 First time borrowers must also complete Entrance Counseling and a Master Promissory Note in order for loans to be disbursed.
 For first-time, first-year borrowers, loans will be disbursed 30 days after the first day of school as stated by federal regulations.

-If your financial aid award is more than the cost of your tuition and fees, a refund check will be issued to you.
+If the amount of your financial aid is more than the cost of your tuition and fees, a refund check will be issued to you.
 Please allow at least 14 days from the disbursement date for your refund to be processed.